jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

    $ mv ~/tutorial/raw_data/refseq/bacteria/GCF_000008865.2/GCF_000008865.2_ASM886v2_genomic.* ~/tutorial/raw_data

 .. note::
-   For more information about the full usage of each one of the tools you can go to the official page of `ncbi-genome-download <https://github.com/kblin/ncbi-genome-download>`_ and `ncbi-acc-download <https://github.com/kblin/ncbi-acc-download>`_ or type in the Terminal ``ncbi-genome-download --help`` or ``ncbi-genome-download --help``.
+   For more information about the full usage of each one of the tools you can go to the official page of `ncbi-genome-download <https://github.com/kblin/ncbi-genome-download>`_ and `ncbi-acc-download <https://github.com/kblin/ncbi-acc-download>`_ or type in the Terminal ``ncbi-genome-download --help`` or ``ncbi-acc-download --help``.

 Understanding the file content